matomo-org/matomo/misc/internal-docs/content-tracking.md

 * "note: as a user, I see that piwik.php redirects is the default "click tracking" solution, but I want to be able to disable this piwik.php redirect and instead use the link tracking 500ms solution."
    * You said this is V2 right?
 * FYI: Piwik Mobile displays currently only one metric, so people won't see impressions and number of interactions or ratio next to each other
+* If user wants to track only visible content we'll need to wait until the websites load (not DOMContentLoaded) event is triggered.
+Otherwise CSS might be not be applied yet and we cannot detect whether node is actually visible.
+Downside: Some websites might take > 10 seconds until this event is triggered.
+Depending on how good they are developed.
+During this time the user might be already no longer on that page or might have already scrolled to somewhere else.
+* If user wants to track all content impressions (not only the visible ones) we'd probably have to wait until at least DOMContentLoaded event is triggered
+* When we listen to scroll events we currently do not detect if user scrolls the entire page, not if within a div

 ## Answered Questions
 1. Can the same content piece have different names / targets?
 Can the same content name have different targets/pieces?